You can upgrade your Pentaho products from version 8.3 or later to version 9.3 with the Pentaho Upgrade Installer.

 Exit out of any Pentaho products you currently have running.If you are upgrading your Pentaho Server, stop the server.
 For instructions, see Start and stop the Pentaho Server for configuration.

 Run the update executable file you downloaded from the Lumada and Pentaho Support Portal.
-After processing, the Pentaho Upgrade Installer interface opens to the Introduction window.
+After processing, the Pentaho Upgrade Installer interface opens the Introduction window.

 In the License Terms window, read through the license agreement and select the check box at the end of the agreement to acknowledge the terms, as shown in the following example: